nasserkessas/hamming-codes/README.md

 ## Background

-Hamming codes were invented in 1950 by Richard W. Hamming as a way of automatically correcting errors introduced by punched card readers.
+Hamming codes were invented in 1950 by Richard W. Hamming as a way of automatically correcting errors introduced by punched card readers, although they can be used for any binary data that is susceptible to errors.
 It makes use of strategically placed parity bits to detect up to two errors and correct up to one error.

 ## Explanation

 This repository currently focuses on 16-11 hamming codes, so these will be used to demonstrate.

 16-11 hamming codes use 16 bits (2 bytes) to store 11 message bits with 5 bits reserved for parity checks.
-The parity bits are in positions that are powers of two like the following.
+The parity bits are in positions that are powers of two (and 0, below for explanation) like the following.

 |`0`|`1`|`2`| 3 |
 |:-:|:-:|:-:|:-:|